christelcarbajal/bird-rotterdam/README.md

 # Bird Rotterdam
-> This project was about how my team and I could enhance the experience of a remote performance with an AR / VR / physical prototype.
+> This project was a website to support the virtual reality chatroom my team and I were building for BIRD Rotterdam.
 > Link: https://youtu.be/4yl3fsPQ8Hc

 ## Table of Contents